k00laidIT/AWS/README.md

 # AWS
-Repository with Powershell and other scripting items that relate to AWS services
+Repository with Powershell and other scripting items that relate to AWS services.